 We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

 Report on Other Legal and Regulatory Requirements

-We further confirm that the financial statements comply with Jebel Ali Free Zone Companies Implementing Regulations 2016.
-Also, in our opinion, proper books of account and other records have been maintained in accordance with the said regulations.
+We further confirm that the financial statements comply with the applicable provisions of the Jebel Ali Free Zone Companies Implementing Regulations 2016.

 For PKF